project-89/argOS/designDocsBackup/design/autonomous-cognition.md

-# Autonomous Cognition in TinySim
+# Autonomous Cognition in ArgOS

-TinySim's approach to autonomous cognition represents a significant advancement in agent simulation.
+ArgOS's approach to autonomous cognition represents a significant advancement in agent simulation.
 Rather than relying on scripted behaviors or simple state machines, we've created a system where genuine autonomous thinking emerges from the interaction of sophisticated cognitive subsystems.

 ## The Nature of Autonomous Thought

 In traditional AI systems, "thinking" is often just a sequence of predefined responses to stimuli.
-TinySim takes a radically different approach.
+ArgOS takes a radically different approach.
 Just as human thoughts arise from the complex interplay of emotions, memories, goals, and current context, our agents' thoughts emerge from the dynamic interaction of multiple cognitive systems.

 When an agent encounters a situation, they don't just process it through a decision tree.
 Instead, the experience flows through multiple layers of cognitive processing, each adding depth and context to the agent's understanding and response.